ite-sfofana/s2i-blog-django-py/README.md

 To build and deploy the sample application from the command line, you can run:

 ```
-oc new-app https://github.com/openshift-katacoda/blog-django-py --name blog-from-docker
+oc new-app https://github.com/ite-sfofana/s2i-blog-django-py --name blog-from-docker
 oc expose svc/blog-from-docker
 ```

 This relies on ``oc new-app`` doing auto detection and finding that a ``Dockerfile`` exists.
-If want to be specific, you can use the ``--strategy=docker`` option to be sure.
+If you want to be specific, you can use the ``--strategy=docker`` option to be sure.

 # Adding a PostgreSQL database